Nesho-k/IMBdMovies/README.md

   1. What is the average rating for each genre ?
   2. What Director has the best Ratings ?
   3. What genre brings the most revenue ?
-  4. Most popular genre over the years ?
+  4. Number of films with gross revenue exceeding 100m over the years ?
-  5. Evolution gross au fil des années ?
+  5. Evolution of gross over the years ?
-  6. Notes des films au fil des années ?
+  6. Film Ratings over the years ?
-  7. Durée des films au fil des années ?
+  7. Film Runtimes over the years?